Afro523/Reuters_Medal_Test/readme.md

 TopBanner component is rendered here recieves this.props.sort and this.props.sortFunc.
 The specs are in the next portion of this readme.

 ## src/components/TopBanner.jsx
-- Supplied Props
+* Supplied Props
---sort: String that is used to determine which div gets the activeMedal class attached
+  * sort: String that is used to determine which div gets the activeMedal class attached
---sortFunc: Function which is used to update the state of the app based on which onClick event is fired
+  * sortFunc: Function which is used to update the state of the app based on which onClick event is fired

 Here is where the changing of the app occurs.
 When clicking on a medalContainer div will execute a change in the application sort state and trigger a re-sorting and rerender the newly sorted array.

 ## src/components/Medal.jsx
-- Supplied Props
+* Supplied Props
---color: String that is used to determine the color of the div
+  * color: String that is used to determine the color of the div

 Just returns a div with the medal class applied and a background-color that is applied through the props.

 ## src/components/CountryBar.jsx
-- Supplied Props
+* Supplied Props
---countryData: Single set of data to represent one country
+  * countryData: Single set of data to represent one country
---num: Used to show rank of country
+  * num: Used to show rank of country

 Main use is just to display the data of each country object.